microshare/microshare.github.io/docs/2/technical/api/simple-requests.md

 Now that you have passed authentication, you can now make your first requests.

-So we will see how to write a piece of data, but also how to read data.
+This guide will walk you through how to write data and request information from the API.

-For this there are endpoints, similar to addresses where data is stored.
+For this there are endpoints, similar to addresses, where data is stored.

 In the examples below we will create your own specific endpoints.
 But we often use predefined endpoints that correspond to the type of data itself.
 You can find this information in the [data ingestion page](/docs/2/technical/microshare-platform-advanced/data-ingestion/).